codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/deploy-with-kustomize.md

 1. A [git-clone]({{site.baseurl}}/docs/codefresh-yaml/steps/git-clone/) step that clones the main repository
 2. A [freestyle step]({{site.baseurl}}/docs/codefresh-yaml/steps/freestyle/) that:
   - Uses kubectl to connect to our Kubernetes cluster we have integrated with Codefresh
-  - Modifies the app label to my-hello in our base kustomization file
-  - Deploys all 3 services to our Kubernetes cluster using kustomize (the -k flag)
+  - Using Kustomize (the -k flag), deploys the application as a production environment with the appropriate value for `MY_MYSQL_DB` as defined in our configMap

+>Note that if you are using kubectl prior to 1.14, you can use the following command to deploy with Kustomize:
+>`kustomize build overlays/production | kubectl apply -f`

+## Verification

-After you run this pipeline, your deployments will be visible from the [Kuebrnetes dashboard]({{site.baseurl}}/docs/deploy-to-kubernetes/manage-kubernetes/#accessing-the-kubernetes-dashboard).
+After you run these pipelines, your deployments will be visible from the [Kuebrnetes dashboard]({{site.baseurl}}/docs/deploy-to-kubernetes/manage-kubernetes/#accessing-the-kubernetes-dashboard).

 {% include image.html
 lightbox="true"